Capra aegagrus hircus

 The Spanish goat (a.k.a. the brush goat) has fairly long ears that lay horizontally.
 The ears are close to the goat’s head and run along its face.
 The body is large but is still compact with a good meat conformation.

-The Spanish goats have a variety of hair colors and the color is often not limited to a single shade, While some goats are black and while, others have different shades of brown.
+The Spanish goats have a variety of hair colors and the color is often not limited to a single shade, While some goats are black and white, others have different shades of brown.
 Their horns are long and are known to swoop up and outward.
 Their horns also tend to twist a little at their points.

 Talking about the coats of a Spanish goat, the hair can be both long and short depending upon the goat itself.
 Some varieties also produce a heavy, desirable, cashmere coat, which is part of the reason that it was assigned this scientific name.

 The bucks or the male goats weigh around 200 to 250 pounds while the female goats weigh around 100 to 150 pounds.
 The bodies, due to being compact, reach only about 20 inches in height.
-These goats are used for meat as well as milk production that eventually help in the making of different kinds of cheeses.
+These goats are used for meat as well as milk production that eventually helps in the making of different kinds of cheeses.

 Spanish Goat Behavior